WV-design/Trinity-toolhead/README.md

 If you feel like you should be on here, reach out to me!

 ## Current TODO list:

+* home switch
+* Wider extruder compatibility
+* ✓ monolith belt clamp maybe potentially??
 * ✓ Belt clamps
 * ✓ Ducts
-* home switch
-* monolith belt clamp maybe potentially??
-* Wider extruder compatibility